nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 the pub in our face’,” replied Jake.
 “Prohibition is right under our tail.”

-Everybody laughed....
-Ray bit into the tender leg of his fried chicken.
+Everybody laughed.<span class="three-dots"></span>Ray bit into the tender leg of his fried chicken.
 The candied sweet potatoes were sweeter than honey to his palate.